Happy New Year everyone!

 I mention the above to convince you that we make the following predictions not because we want to, but because we feel that we must.

 - Tariffs and the threat of more tariffs will necessarily continue to play a huge role in foreign company decisions regarding China in 2020.
 For every foreign company that left China in 2019, there were two to three more seriously contemplating doing so and we expect more companies to leave China in 2020 than in 2019.
-See China Tariffs and What to do Now, Part 1 and China Tariffs and What to do Now, Part 2.
+See China Tariffs and What to do Now.
 Many of these moves will create chaos and some companies will simply not survive them.
 See How to Leave China AND Survive.

 - For every company that leaves China in 2020, there will be another company that reduces its footprint in China.
 We expect to see foreign companies continue to reduce the number of their employees in China and we for many others to switch from doing business in China to using Chinese companies to do their business in China for them, via distribution contracts and/or licensing agreements.